YamlToBot/wikicontent/README.md

 ## Things to note

-- When referencing a wiki page, to my understanding, use a relative URL, e.g. `wiki/...`
+- When referencing a wiki page or a page on the main YamlToBot website, use a relative URL, e.g. `wiki/...`

 - When referencing an image on the wiki, use the full url, e.g. `https://wikicontent.yamltobot.com/wikicontent/--images/...`